 Fire is a pervasive hazard in Australia.
 It’s a country prone to fire incidents, be it due to natural causes like bushfires, or accidental ones like electrical fires.
 These incidents often leave a trail of devastation in their wake.
 According to the World Fire Statistics Bulletin, fire causes an estimated 100 fatalities and over 3,000 injuries per year in Australia.

 Due to Australia’s mostly hot and dry climate, bushfires are common during the hotter months of the year.
 However, accidental fires are more common in winter.
 According to the Department of Fire & Emergency Services, firefighters attend more accidental house fires in August than any other month.
-This is due to the increased use of heaters, open fires and electric blankets.
+This is due to the increased use of heaters, and open fires.

 Mistakes can create fires, but more importantly mistakes during fires can lead to injury or death.
 Most fire deaths are preventable and occur when people make these critical mistakes.

 People sometimes overestimate the time they have during a fire, and they end up delaying their escape from the property.
 They feel the need to check the property to find the source of fire, thinking they can put it out.
 They make bleak and ineffective attempts at controlling the flame.
 They go to each room to save their belongings or search for their pets.

 Escape the property immediately if you detect signs of fire like smoke, or if you’re triggered by a fire protection system like a smoke detector.
 Once you’re out of the property, call the fire brigade to report the emergency.
 Don’t look for the source of fire, let the trained and equipped firefighters do it for you.

 Some who manage to escape a fire feel the need to run back inside once they realise there are people still in the property, or they try to save their pets or precious possessions.
 It’s best to leave the rescuing to the firefighters who are far better trained, experienced and equipped to handle the situation.